abhishekydv7/news-aggregator/README.md

 # 📰 News Aggregator App

-A responsive news web application that fetches real-time headlines using NewsAPI.
+A responsive news web application that fetches real-time headlines using GNews API.
 Users can browse categories, search news, and save articles for later.

 ---